anabollain/javascript-personal-project-stripe-follow/README.md

 To achieve this effect, while the content of each dropdown is a separate element, the white background is a unique div that follows around each content (changing its dimensions and absolute position).

-Using the `Element.getBoundingClientRect()` method, we are able to obtain information about the size of an element and its position relative to the viewport.

 ## Javascript Used

 * querySelectorAll()